 To assist educational institutions in complying with the requirement to observe “Constitution Day and Citizenship Day,” the California Department of Education (CDE) offers the following non-binding recommendations:

 - The opportunity created by the educational program should be used to deepen students’ understanding of the U.S. Constitution and the responsibilities of citizenship.

 - As many students as possible should participate in the educational program, recognizing that practical limitations may preclude some students from participating.

-- The educational program should be aligned with and reinforce California’s History-Social Science Content Standards and, as appropriate, the English-Language Arts Content Standards.
+- The educational program should be aligned with and reinforce California’s History-Social Science Content Standards.
 (Please see the Resources page.)

 - The educational program may be integrated within the day’s normal instructional activities.